-Learn more about some of the approaches used in Israel today to navigate through the complexity of the Shmita tradition.
+Learn more about some of the approaches used in Israel today to navigate the complexity of Shmita.

 We are excited to work closely with Shmita Yisraelit, The Israeli Shmita Initiative, as a partner to help support the reimaging of Shmita today.
 It is an honor to link our efforts in this global movement.

 The Israeli Shmita Initiative seeks to restore the meaning of the Shmita year as a time of personal reflection, learning, social involvement, and environmental responsibility in Israel.

 In order to bring to light Shmita’s deeper social and environmental meaning, and to make Shmita accessible to all Israelis, Teva Ivri has established the Israeli Shmita Initiative – a platform of individuals, NGOs, government officials, and corporate executives from all points on the Jewish spectrum.

 Learn more about the work happening in Israel around this exciting project:

 - Israel Shmita Initiative: Mission & Core Activities